Trauma

 It doesn't ask about frequency.
 It also doesn't ask about severity.
 And another question that started to become added to ACE questionnaires is the perception of the experience.
 Do you think that this had a major effect on you?

 And so, there's an important need to not compare different events, because really what we're talking about is how they are experienced, right?
-One person could experience child physical abuse and they could be resilient to that.
+One person could experience child physical abuse and they could be resilient to that exposure.
 They could bounce back very quickly, become a stronger person from it, and another person could have just had some emotional neglect.
 And that really set them up for a lifetime of mental health challenges.

 Another Perspective on the ACE Measurement